US details new international travel requirements for COVID-19 - ExBulletin

 The latter category will cover people from countries with vaccination rates below 10% of adults.
 They can be admitted to the US with a government letter authorizing travel for a compelling reason and not just for tourism, a senior administration official said.
 The official estimated that there are about 50 such places.

 The U.S. will accept any vaccine approved for regular or urgent use by the U.S. Food and Drug Administration or the World Health Organization.
-This includes the Pfizer, Moderna, Johnson & Johnson, AstraZeneca and Chinas Sinopharm and Sinovac vaccines.
+This includes the Pfizer, Moderna, Johnson & Johnson, AstraZeneca and Sinopharm and Sinovac vaccines of China.
 Mixing and matching of approved shots will be allowed.

 The Biden administration has worked with airlines, which will be required to implement the new procedures.
 Airlines will be required to verify vaccine records and match them with identity information.